orisi/oracle/README.md

+[ This repo is not yet ready to be tested ]

 # ZenOracles - Dockerized Orisi Oracles

 Orisi is a distributed system of anonymous oracle nodes which safely validates distributed contracts which use external state for their conditions.
 More here -> https://github.com/orisi/orisi